PrestaShop/prestashop.github.io/news/_posts/2020-12-09-pr-testing-on-prestashop.md

 All other information is the same.

-If there is some information missing, the tester pings the author, the product and/or the dev team and waits for this information to test the PR.
+If there is some information missing, the tester pings the author, the product team and/or the maintainers and waits for this information to test the PR.

 ### Check that the improvement works accordingly to the issue and specification